MatrixRequirements/matrix-sdk-docs/docs/index.md

 A Matrix Project has a tree structure, with Items organized into Folders.
 A Folder is also a type of Item.
 **TreeFolders** are objects that emphasize the tree/folder structure.
 They are also cached, so you can query through them efficiently.
 Use **TreeFolder** for tasks involving moving **Items** around.
-The most important methods on **TreeFolder** are:

-* isRoot() - is this the root folder for the Category?
-* getId()
-* getTitle()
-* getParent()
-* getPath() - Creates a path string including all ancestor folder titles, separated by "/".
-* findFolder(folderId) - Returns a TreeFolder under the current folder, if it is a descendent.
-* findDirectFolderByTitle(folderTitle) - Finds a child folder with the given title if present.
-* saveInFolder(item)
-* moveItemsToThisFolder(itemIds) - given an array of Item Ids, moves them to the present folder.
-* deleteChildItemOrFolder(itemId, force)
-* getItem() - get the Item that matches this TreeFolder object.
-* getFolderChildren() - returns an array of TreeFolder objects.
-If not yet loaded, visits the server.
-* getItemChildren(): ITitleAndId[] - returns an array of title/id pairs for the Items in this folder.
-* getAllChildren(): ITitleAndId[] - returns title/id pairs for all Items, including Folders in this folder.

 We can examine the tree like so:

 ```js title="get-project-tree.js"